TheDaleks/ContentDK/Markdowns/2015-01-12-bitcoin-as-a-store-of-value-unit-of-account-and-medium-of-exchange.md

-# Bitcoin As A Store Of Value, Unit Of Account And Medium Of Exchange.
+# Bitcoin As A Store Of Value, Unit Of Account, and Medium Of Exchange.

 _Daniel Krawisz_